-Enter: Grass Fed Eye of the Round Roast.
+Enter: Eye of the Round Roast.

-I had made roasts in my slow cooker before so I figured that’d be the best way to prepare this particular cut.
-But, after researching online, I learned that this is one of the toughest, leanest, (and usually cheapest) cuts of beef.
+After researching online, I learned this is one of the toughest, leanest, (and usually cheapest) cuts of beef.
 Although slow cookers have a knack for making tougher cuts more tender, I had a little doubt as to whether that’d be the best option for cooking it.

-This meat, with the reputation for being as tough and chewy as stale bubble gum was one of the most tender pieces of meat we’ve ever had.
-Literally, it was tenderloin tender after using the Sous Vide to cook the Eye of the Round Roast.
-I’m not surprised though since that is a prime reason for using a Sous Vide to cook meats.
-Not only will you never overcook your precious meat, but you will also save money on buying meat because you can buy the cheaper cuts of meat, but still enjoy it without wearing out your jaw.
+This meat, with the reputation for being as tough and chewy as stale bubble gum, was one of the most tender pieces of meat we’ve ever had.
+Literally, it was tenderloin tender after using the Sous Vide to cook our Eye of the Round Roast.
+However, I’m not surprised since that is a prime reason for using a Sous Vide to cook meats.
+Not only will you never overcook your precious meat, but you will save money, because you can buy the cheaper cuts of meat, and still enjoy them without wearing out your jaw.

 See?
 You can save money on meat and use that saved money to buy a sous vide.

-The first night we sliced it and poured a delicious reduced broth sauce over top (with grass fed butter) alongside organic vegetables (read my epic post on making your own broth).
-The next night I diced it up and served it over huge organic garden salads with a wonderful homemade vinaigrette.
-So, not only was this cut of meat inexpensive, but it also served us for two big dinners.
+The first night we sliced it and poured a delicious reduced broth sauce over top (with butter), alongside vegetables.
+(Read my epic post on making your own broth.)
+The next night I diced it and served it over huge garden salads with a wonderful homemade vinaigrette.
+So, not only was this cut of meat inexpensive, but it also served as two big dinners.

-- 1 tablespoon organic extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-- 1 tablespoon black pepper
+- 1 tablespoon freshly ground black pepper

 - 1 tablespoon salt (I use this brand for seasoning meats like this)